workerholic/workerholic.github.io/_includes/story.md

 A Ruby process can fork multiple child processes.
 The memory model for a process is as follows:

+{: .center}
 ![efficiency_processes_memory_design](/img/efficiency_processes_memory_design.png)

-Each process has its own address space, stack, and heap.
+**Each process has its own address space, stack, and heap**.
 When a process is forked, a child process is created with its own stack.
-As for the heap, depending on the OS the copy-on-write mechanism might be employed:
+As for the heap, depending on the OS the **copy-on-write mechanism** might be employed:

 - child processes start by referencing the parent's process heap, effectively sharing the same resources with the parent process
-- as modifications to the resources on the heap occur, children processes write the mutated resources to their own heap, leaving the parent's heap unmodified
+- as modifications to the resources on the heap occur, child processes write the mutated resources to their own heap, leaving the parent's heap unmodified

+We benchmarked the memory consumption of having one process and two processes by using a Rails application:

+{: .center}
+![memory_usage_processes](/img/memory_usage_processes.png)

-We benchmarked the memory consumption of having one process and two processes by using a Rails application.
-Having one process takes up 125MB of memory, but having two processes don't take twice as much memory.
+Having one process takes up 125MB of memory, but having two processes doesn't take twice as much memory.
 This is the copy-on-write mechanism at work.

-![memory_usage_processes](/img/memory_usage_processes.png)

-Let's assume the Rails application in our scenario is a pretty big Rails app and takes about 400MB in memory.
+Let's assume the Rails application in our scenario is a pretty big Rails app and takes about 400MB of memory.
 By forking 4 processes, Workerholic will at most take 1.6GB out of 4GB of RAM, meaning forking 4 processes is a viable option.

-As we mentioned previously, using our four CPU cores, we can fork a total of four processes and reduce our image processing enqueuing:processing ratio down to 1:10.
+As we mentioned previously, by using our four CPU cores, we can fork a total of four processes and reduce our image processing enqueuing:processing ratio down to 1:10.
 But that is still not good enough.
 After an extended period of time, we will eventually end up with a backlog of jobs, effectively imposing a huge latency and memory footprint.
-What else can we do to even out or enqueuing:processing ratio?
+What else can we do to balance out our enqueuing:processing ratio?

 ## Scalability